2024

 Context

-I teamed up with another designer specialising in UI and branding to work on a passion project that came about from our own experiences with making cocktails.
+I teamed up with a friend and fellow designer to work on a passion project that came about from a discussion on how we thought cocktail apps were out-of-date.

 Goal

-To create a better experience when it comes to finding cocktail recipes and preparing drinks for ourselves and others.
+To create a better digital experience when it came to finding cocktail recipes and preparing drinks for ourselves and others.

 Research